Andrettin/Wyrmsun/readme.txt

 * Quests
 - Fixed issue which caused the defeat to be triggered for certain quests when a required hero died only after their corpse had completely withered away.

+* Scenarios
+- Added several mini-forts with neutral hostile Gnoll Warriors, randomly-placed on the Earth map in areas where there were historically werehyena myths (i.e. North Africa).

 -----------------------------------------------------------------------
 - 4.0.3